Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Southern Grampians, placing the area among the bottom 25% of areas assessed nationally

-Southern Grampians has seen approximately 14 new homes approved annually over the past five financial years, from FY21 to FY25.
-A total of 73 homes were approved during this period, with an additional 4 approved so far in FY26.
-On average, only 0.8 people have moved to the area per dwelling built each year between FY21 and FY25.
+Southern Grampians has seen approximately 14 new homes approved annually.
+Over the past five financial years, from FY21 to FY25, 73 homes were approved, with an additional 5 approved in FY26 so far.
+On average, 0.8 people moved to the area per dwelling built over these years.

 Frequently Asked Questions - Development